Orlando137/Cellular-Automata-Sim/README.md

 **Automata create patterns from observing colors and reacting.
 Discover how the emerging complexity of cellular automation today.**

 ## 🚀 Introduction
-This project simulates cellular automata — computational models of simple “cells” that evolve over time based on the states of their environment and some rules.
+This project simulates "autos" that evolve over time and affect "tiles" based on the states of their environment and some rules.
 With this simulation, you can define how spefic automata interact, where and when they begin, as well as their orientation. explore how predictable local interactions generate complex global behavior.

 ## 🛠️ Built With
 - HTML (front end)